K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ![ruby10]

 4)	Ruby On Rails Installation
 -	Run the command "gem update doc" to update the rdoc gem.
-(If not executed, errors may occur during rails installation.)
+(If not executed, errors may occur during Rails installation.)
 ![ruby11]
--	Execute “gem install rails –v 4.1.8” command and install rails.
+-	Execute “gem install rails –v 4.1.8” command and install Rails.
 ![ruby12]
--	Check the rails version by using the “rails –v” command.
+-	Check the Rails version by using the “rails –v” command.
 ![ruby13]